 Within a flexible learning environment, you will also need to consider which elements of the design are going to require individual bespoke attention, for example personal storage of bags and other lesson resources, or device charging.
 Careful consideration must be given to exactly how every aspect of a space is going to be utilised to ensure nothing is overlooked.
 Water fountains, lockers and other crucial day-to-day elements of school life should be seamlessly integrated into the environment to ensure the optimal use of any newly designed area.

 Research and feedback from schools that have implemented a more flexible learning environment report that teachers can sometimes feel isolated and unprepared for a new space.
 If you’re introducing flexible learning environments within your school, it is important to ensure all potential users of an area play a part in the consultation and design period.
 Those that use the space the most are often neglected during discussions regarding the development of an area.
 It is vital to canvas the opinions of teachers and students to find out what features they most desire in any redesign.

 A more open plan and flexible learning space can require teachers to draw on new or unfamiliar skills.
-If this is the case, then a suitable training program should be implemented to ensure that any new learning areas are embraced, rather than resented.
+If this is the case, then a suitable training program should be implemented to ensure that any new learning areas are embraced.

 Every school is unique

 The success of your project lies with those who will be using it the most.
 If you are considering a new flexible learning environment within your school, implementing a change management team will be a wise move.
 Any change, curriculum or environment based, requires sensitive introduction and well considered training, for both staff and students alike.
 Ensure you achieve the best return on investment by managing the effect the new scheme has on your staff and students.
 We would advise setting up an ongoing ‘change management team’ to ensure your school’s unique needs are met.
 Change management teams provide a forum for user feedback, keep communication lines open and ensure the overall long-term success of your investment.